New Sophos Firewall models in the XGS Desktop series available

 - Fanless models XGS 88 and XGS 108: The XGS 88 and XGS 108 models are fanless, making them ideal for noise-sensitive environments such as offices or workplaces where quiet operation is required.

-- 2.5G interfaces on every model: All new Sophos XGS Firewalls are equipped with 2.5 Gigabit Ethernet ports, providing a fast wired connection for networks.
+- 2.5G interfaces on every model: All new Sophos XGS Firewalls are equipped with 2.5 Gigabit Ethernet ports, providing fast wired connectivity for networks.

 - Wi-Fi 6 support on the w-models: The Wi-Fi models (XGS 88w, XGS 108w, XGS 118w, XGS 128w) support Wi-Fi 6 (802.11ax), which can operate in both the 2.4 GHz and 5 GHz bands simultaneously.
 This ensures better performance and stability in wireless networks.

-- Two 10G SFP+ interfaces on the XGS 138 model: The XGS 138 model is equipped with two 10G SFP+ ports, enabling a direct fiber connection and ideal for networks with high bandwidth requirements.
+- Two 10G SFP+ interfaces on the XGS 138 model: The XGS 138 model is equipped with two 10G SFP+ ports, enabling direct fiber connectivity and making it ideal for networks with high bandwidth requirements.

 - Efficient single-processor architecture up to the XGS 128(w): Models up to the XGS 128(w) feature a new, efficient single-processor architecture that enables higher performance with reduced power consumption.